 The Denver Metro/North Front Range region includes Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson, Larimer, Park, and Weld counties.
-This 13 county region comprises the largest population base in the state of Colorado with approximately 4,011,906 people living in the area, according to the 2010 U.S. Census.
+This 13 county region comprises the largest population base in the state of Colorado with approximately 4,099,064 people living in the area, according to the 2020 U.S. Census.
 This region includes Rocky Mountain National Park and several other wilderness areas.
 Since 2002, the region has complied with all National Ambient Air Quality Standards, except for ozone.
 The area has been exceeding the EPA's ozone standards since the early 2000s, and in 2007 was formally designated as a "nonattainment" area.

 This designation was re-affirmed in 2012 when the EPA designated the region as a "marginal" nonattainment area after a more stringent ozone standard was adopted in 2008.
 In 2015, the EPA reviewed criteria for ozone and related photochemical oxidants and revised the primary and secondary 8 hour ozone standards further downward to a level of 0.070 parts per million (ppm).
+In June 2018, EPA classified the region as a "marginal" nonattainment area for the 2015 8-hour ozone standard, effective August 3, 2018.
+The attainment deadline for the 2015 standard was August 3, 2021, based on 2018-2020 ozone season data.
+In January 2020, EPA classified the region as a "serious" nonattainment area under the 2008 ozone standard.
+The attainment deadline for the 2008 standard was July 20, 2021, based on 2018-2020 ozone season data.
+The attain the standard and will be downgraded again to "severe" nonattainment for the 2008 8-hour ozone standard.